Full K-Shield Workflow

 Steps:

-Unexpected Ports.Review each port, protocol, and service.
+Unexpected Ports.Review each port, protocol, service, and status.

 What this screenshot shows: